CopernicaMarketingSoftware/Documentation/SMTPeter/rest-dns.md

 ## DNS status

-Once you've installed the commended DNS records, you can let us check whether you've done this correctly with the following API call:
+Once you've installed the recommended DNS records, you can let us check whether you've done this correctly with the following API call:

 ```txt